Code-Institute-Submissions/com-ksngo-Project1/README.md

 Welcome to my project One,

-I have created my resume webpages.
+I have created 'My Resume' webpages.

 My resume home page is <a href="https://ksngo.github.io/Project1/" target="_blank"> `https://ksngo.github.io/Project1/`</a> .

 In my report, my webpages will be discuss with the five elements of UX.
 In addition, I have used google chrome as primary browser to inspect my webpages.

+Thank you.

 ---------

 **Content**

 1. Strategy
-    Home page
+    'Home page'
-    My Journey Page
+    'My Journey Page'
-    More About Me
+    'More About Me'
 2. Scope
     Home page
     My Journey Page